Geoffrey Aori Mabea: Career

 Mabea started his career as a port surveyor with the Kenya Ports Authority before switching his career into the Energy market.
 He worked in various senior positions with Kenya Electricity Generating Company in Kenya and Geothermal Development Company.
 He was appointed to the national committees for energy planning and Feed-in tariff for Kenya between 2010 and 2012.
 While at Geothermal Development Company, he managed the delivery of over US$400million of Geothermal energy projects at Menengai and Olkaria fields.
 He was later appointed to the capacity building cluster committee of the Northern Corridor Integration Projects as representative from Geothermal Development Company under the Ministry of Energy, Kenya.
 In 2014, he joined PriceWaterHouseCoopers first, as capital projects advisor for the East Market and later as a senior consultant.

+Diplomatic Career

+Energy Regulators Association of East African Community

 In 2020, the General Assembly of Energy Regulators Association of East Africa, appointed him as its first Executive Secretary to work closely with the East African Community Secretariat and the national regulatory authorities to achieve the Energy Union.
 He was instrumental in establishing the East African Community Energy Union and the realisation of the Africa Single Electricity Market and the Eastern Africa Power Pool.
 He pioneered the development of the Energy Regulation Centre of Excellence (ERCE).

-He is now mandated to spearhead the Energy regional cooperation at the Common Market for Eastern and Southern Africa.
+Regional Association of Energy Regulators for Eastern and Southern Africa

+In 2025, Mabea joined the Regional Association of Energy Regulators for Eastern and Southern Africa, an agency of the Common Market for Eastern and Southern Africa as the Chief Executive Officer.
+He is actively involved in issues relating to regional integration and regional trade.
+He plays a key role in development and adoption of policies that promotes energy trade deals and Energy diplomacy.